Skip to Main Content

 What Is a Film Fixer?
 The Complete Guide to Production Fixers in Peru

-Production Guides 11 min read
+Production Guides11 min read

 What Is a Film Fixer?
 The Complete Guide to Production Fixers in Peru

-How international productions navigate Peru's extraordinary terrain — from Ministry of Culture permits at Inca sites and SERNANP clearances in the Amazon to altitude planning at 3,400 metres and sourcing bilingual crews across Lima, Cusco, and Arequipa
+How international productions handle Peru's extraordinary terrain — from Ministry of Culture permits at Inca sites and SERNANP clearances in the Amazon to altitude planning at 3,400 metres and sourcing bilingual crews across Lima, Cusco, and Arequipa

 As Fixers in Peru, we bring local expertise to international productions filming in Peru.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.